 Learning and Remembering

 There’s no point in learning something if you can’t remember it later.
 The real goal of education is long-term retrieval.
-The spacing effect and the testing effect, which I focus on, make learning more difficult in the short-term but enhance long-term retention.
-The term desirable difficulties: Strategies that appear to impair short-term learning that actually enhance long-term remembering.
+The spacing effect and the testing effect, which I focus on, make learning more difficult in the short-term but enhance long-term retention–in other words, they are desirable difficulties.

 Students can make use of spaced practice in their everyday studying.
 For example, when using flashcards, a student could study one big set of flashcards spaced across days.
 Yet using small sets of flashcards and studying them all at once is a common practice, and my subjects thought it worked.
 Nonetheless, they learned far more GRE words when the flashcards were spaced out (Kornell, 2009b).